Varad25/picnic-hackathon/Readme.md

 ## Picnic Hackathon

-This project is inspired by Tensorflow's [tutorial](https://www.tensorflow.org/hub/tutorials/image_retraining) on Transfer learning and applied to [Picnic's dataset](https://picnic.devpost.com/)
+This project is inspired by Tensorflow's [tutorial](https://www.tensorflow.org/hub/tutorials/image_retraining) on Transfer learning and is applied to [Picnic's dataset](https://picnic.devpost.com/)

 ## How to Run?